MicrosoftDocs/Viva/WorkplaceAnalytics/Use/solutions-scan.md

     ![Opportunities area](../images/wpa/use/solution-scan-opportunities-2.png)

-2. Let’s look at _Increase focus_.
+2. Let's look at _Increase focus_.
 The text on the left briefly describes the results of the scan&mdash;groups with fewer focus hours.
 The highlighted callout to the right describes the opportunity goal:

     ![Scan benefits](../images/wpa/use/scan-benefits.png)